 It can be incredibly frustrating when you finally finish a large project and attempt to send your file to your boss, colleague, friend, or supervisor, just to be told the file is too large to send.
 What’s more, many workarounds may not offer appropriate security measures to protect your files.
-There are different, more convenient, safer methods you can use for sending large files, especially for business use.
+Especially for business use, there are different, more convenient, and safer methods you can use for sending large files like file-sharing tools I outline in this guide.

 Ways of Transferring Large Files